-- Where is users' board and account data stored?
+Where is Miro data stored?

 Can anyone at Miro access my boards?

-- No, without your request and permission no one can view your board content.
+No, without your request and permission no one can view your board content.
 Miro restricts access to the production environment to a limited number of IP addresses and employees.

 Do you offer the same level of data protection to all of your users?

-- Do you have a bounty program?
+Do you have a bug bounty program?

 Yes, Miro has a public bug bounty program on HackerOne.
 If you'd like to participate, please visit the Miro HackerOne program page.
 Submissions for bounties are handled according to the program rules.
 Please check the rules carefully before you submit a report.